 - The leaves are used in soups, in the form of tea or soaked and used for healing wounds.

-- Jamaica and Cuba– The tamarind is rolled in sugar into balls, in which its given name is ‘tamarind ball’.
+- Jamaica, Cuba, other Latin-American countries – The tamarind is rolled in sugar into balls, in which its given name is ‘tamarind ball’.

-- Costa Rico– They mostly use it for jams.
+- Costa Rica – They mostly use it for jams.

 How To Eat Tamarind?

 Wondering how to eat it?
 Don’t worry we’re here to help!
 Just follow these simple instructions and you should be ok.

 - Wash the pods with water then dry them.

 - Crack open the shell.

 - Then strip away the vines attached to the pulp.